• Home

 Letting go of our children reaps a harvest in unexpected ways.

-As much as I want it too, time doesn’t stand still.
+As much as I want it to, time doesn’t stand still.
 In fact as we age I’ve found that it actually seems to move at a faster pace.
 Kids grow up, graduate from college, leave the nest, and settle into a new life as they seek independence and start a career or family.

 Whether our children choose to live nearby, across the state, or across the country, we will be faced with challenges to our parenting and our ability to let go.